Professor Peter Whelan

 I am happy to supervise PhD students in areas of my expertise, especially in competition law.

-I currently supervise five full-time PhD students:
+I currently supervise four full-time PhD students:

 - John Gannon (competition law);